cdsvitbhopal/ProjectArena-ML/Housing Price Prediction/README.md

 #Housing Price Prediction Model

-Welcome to the Housing Price Prediction model, based on the techniques discussed in the book "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow".
+Welcome to the Housing Price Prediction model.
 This machine learning model is designed to predict housing prices using a dataset of various features related to houses.
 Whether you're a beginner or an experienced practitioner, this project serves as a great starting point to delve into machine learning for real estate.

 #Usage Guide
 - Once the setup is complete, you can use the Housing Price Prediction model with ease: